-Remove the cylinder heads for cleaning at least even 400 hours or when poor engine performance is noticed.
+Remove the cylinder heads for lead cleaning and gasket change at least every 200 hours, or when poor engine performance is noticed.
+For engines running on unleaded fuel this interval may be extended to 400 hours.

-1. Use a 9/16-inch socket wrench to remove cylinder head boits.
+1. Use a 1/2 inch (13 mm) socket wrench to remove cylinder head bolts.
 Lift heads off.